bestwebsoft/google-captcha-recaptcha-wordpress-plugin/readme.txt

 * NEW : Ability to add Google Captcha into standard forms was added.

 == Upgrade Notice ==

+= V1.03 =
+The Polish language file is added.
+The Ukrainian language file is added.
+Renew captcha automaticly if was entered wrong value (thanks to Yaroslav Rogoza, github.com/rogyar).
+We updated all functionality for wordpress 3.9.1.
+Problem with checking captcha for sites with https was fixed.

 = V1.02 =
 Screenshots are updated.
 BWS plugins section is updated.
 Plugin optimization is done.